SalocinDotTEN/jsatomicfuscator/README.md

 # Further Readings

-JSFuck was not the first approach!
+This was not the first approach!
 Many people around the world are trying to break the so-called "Wall".
 Read more here:

 * [Esolang Wiki: JSFuck](https://esolangs.org/wiki/JSFuck)
 * [sla.ckers.org](http://sla.ckers.org/forum/read.php?24,32930) – Original Discussion